Authentication

 401 UnauthorizedMissing or invalid token, or token expired

-400 Bad RequestToken was sent in query; use header instead
+400 Bad RequestAPI key was sent as token query; use header or gt

 Token scope